fxlmar/dotfiles/README.md

 nano
 Plan 9 cursor

-A Plan 9 cursor theme is required for the intended appearance.

 Notes

 This is a personal configuration, not a framework.

-Paths, applications and hardware-specific settings may need to be changed before using it on another machine.
+It is tailored to my setup and may require changes on other machines.

 Use whatever you like.
-Steal whatever is useful.